matthijskooijman/arduino-lmic/README.md

 ```

 ## Release History

+- Interim bug fixes: added a new API (`radio_irq_handler_v2()`), which allows the caller to provide the timestamp of the interrupt.
+This allows for more accurate timing, because the knowledge of interrupt overhead can be moved to a platform-specific layer ((#148)[https://github.com/mcci-catena/arduino-lmic/issues/148]).
+Fixed compile issues on ESP32 ((#140)[https://github.com/mcci-catena/arduino-lmic/issues/140] and (#153)[https://github.com/mcci-catena/arduino-lmic/issues/150]).
+We added ESP32 and 32u4 as targets in CI testing.
+We switched CI testing to Arduino IDE 1.8.7.
+We fixed a problem in selecting the Japan version of as923 using `CFG_as923jp` (selecting via `CFG_as923` and `LMIC_COUNTRY_CODE=LMIC_COUNTRY_CODE_JP` worked).

 - V2.2.2 adds `ttn-abp-feather-us915-dht22.ino` example, and fixes some documentation typos.
 It also fixes encoding of the `Margin` field of the `DevStatusAns` MAC message ([#130](https://github.com/mcci-catena/arduino-lmic/issues/130)).
 This makes Arduino LMIC work with newtorks implemented with [LoraServer](https://www.loraserver.io/).